 We also made our easy homemade BBQ sauce to toss in the vegetables to add a ton of flavor.
 Our readers who have made this sauce love it!
 It's so easy to make and so much healthier than store bought, because it has less sugar.

-We always have BBQ sauce in the refrigerator.
-If you don’t have sauce made, make it now or you can use store-bought.
+First, you have to choose which BBQ Sauce to use.
+As we mentioned above, you can make it from scratch by following our homemade BBQ sauce recipe.
+We always have a bunch of this BBQ sauce pre-made in the refrigerator.
+If you don't have sauce made, make it now or you can use store-bought!

 2. While the sweet potatoes are roasting, cook the collard greens and the black-eyed peas.
 You can cook them together.